abb128/april-asr/README.md

 ```

 ## Models
-Currently only one model is available:
-* [English model](https://april.sapples.net/aprilv0_en-us.april), based on [csukuangfj's trained icefall model](https://huggingface.co/csukuangfj/icefall-asr-librispeech-lstm-transducer-stateless2-2022-09-03/tree/main/exp) and trained with some extra data.
+Currently only one model is available, the [English model](https://april.sapples.net/aprilv0_en-us.april), based on [csukuangfj's trained icefall model](https://huggingface.co/csukuangfj/icefall-asr-librispeech-lstm-transducer-stateless2-2022-09-03/tree/main/exp) as the base, and trained with some extra data.

 To make your own models, check out `extra/exporting-howto.md`